qh-666/Glassdoor_Job_Requirements_Scraping/README.md

 # Run
 **Run** glassdoor_detail.py

-**glassdoor.py** will scrape all combinations of job titles and locations, and render number of pages, and get each job's link
+**glassdoor.py** will scrape all the combinations of job titles and locations, and render number of pages, and scrape each job's link

-**glassdoor_detail.py** will scrape all the job links and get all requirement skills
+**glassdoor_detail.py** will scrape all the job links and get all required skills